zayaanw/terraformcrc/README.md

-# Terraform - Cloud Resume Challenge Code
+# Terraform - Cloud Resume Challenge Infrastructure

 This is the back-end IAC for the Cloud Resume Challenge.
-Github Actions automated deployment is still WIP.
+Insfrastructure is deplyoed via Github Actions and Terraform Cloud.